 During the grant, SREB worked with six states - Florida, Kentucky, Maryland, Texas, Virginia and West Virginia - on scaling and strengthening their own state college- and career-readiness initiatives against SREB's model agenda.
 Each state came with different perspectives and at different points in the process.
-Each state adapted SREB's model to reflect differences in state policies and practices, resulting in individual but very similar state college- and career-readiness standards and initiated work on readiness assessments.
+Each state adapted SREB's model to reflect differences in state policies and practices, resulting in individual but very similar state college- and career-readiness initiatives.
+By the end of the three-year project, all states had adopted college- and career-readiness standards and initiated work on readiness assessments.
 Five had made considerable progress in revising the curriculum and in developing and implementing transitional courses in math and English.
 All participating states also had taken steps to address teacher development concerns, improve postsecondary education's application of the standards, and strengthen school and college accountability.